Gaurav1745/Wikipediaclone/README.md

 # Wikipedia clone
-This is the front page clone for wikipedia
+This is the front page clone for wikipedia.